shellspec/shellspec/README.md

     ...
   End

-  Context 'is used to make easier to understand depending on the context'
+  Context 'is used to facilitate understanding depending on the context'
     ...
   End
 End